danforthcenter/plantcv/docs/print_results.md

 - **Parameters:**
     - filename- Name of results text file
 - **Context:**
-    - Print out a result file containing all measurements recorded by functions included in the pipeline for each image processed.
+    - Print out a result file containing all measurements recorded by functions included in the workflow for each image processed.
 - **Example use:**
     - [Use In VIS Tutorial](vis_tutorial.md)